 Time commitment.
 If you own a commercial retail building with five tenants, or even just a few, you have more to manage than you do with a residential investment.
 You can’t be an absentee landlord and maximize the return on your investment.
 With commercial, you are likely dealing with multiple leases, annual CAM adjustments (Common Area Maintenance costs that tenants are responsible for), more maintenance issues, and public safety concerns.
 In a nutshell, you have more to manage; and just as your tenants have to worry about the public eye, you do as well.

 Professional help required.
-If you are a do-it-yourselfer, you better be licensed if you are going to handle the maintenance issues at a commercial property.
-The likelihood is you will not be prepared to handle maintenance issues yourself and you will need to hire someone to help with emergencies and repairs.
+If you are a do-it-yourselfer, you'd better be licensed if you are going to handle the maintenance issues at a commercial property.
+The likelihood is you will not be prepared to handle maintenance issues yourself and will need to hire someone to help with emergencies and repairs.
 While this added cost isn’t ideal, you’ll need to add it on to your set of expenses in order to properly care for the property.
 Remember to factor in property management expenses when evaluating the price to pay for a commercial investment property.
 Property management companies can charge between 5-10% of rent revenues for their services, which include lease administration.
-Evaluate beforehand if you want to manage leasing and the relationships yourself, or if you want to outsource those responsibilities.
+Evaluate beforehand whether you want to manage leasing and the relationships yourself or outsource those responsibilities.

 Bigger initial investment.
 Acquiring a commercial property typically requires more capital up front than acquiring a residential rental in the same area, so it’s often more difficult to get your foot in the door.
 Once you’ve acquired a commercial property, you can expect some large capital expenditures to follow.
 Your property might be humming along for a few months and wham, here comes a $10,000 bill to address roofing repairs or a new furnace.
 With more customers there are more facilities to maintain and therefore more costs.
 What you hope is that the gains in revenue outweigh the gains in costs, to support purchasing a commercial property over a residential one.